Pathoschild/smapi-mod-dump/source/~daleao/Professions/README.md

 <font size="2">
 <details>

 This is the mining-equivalent of Scavenger.
-All mining nodes and mineral forages off-screen will be tracked with a yellow pointer.
-Ladders, shafts and panning spots are tracked with a green pointer.
+Tracks all mining nodes, mineral forages, panning spots, mine ladders and shafts.
 While mining, there is a chance to trigger a Prospector Hunt minigame; break stones to trigger a pitched sound cue.
 Follow the higher pitched cues to find the treasure stone within the time limit and obtain a reward.
 Rewards may start out underwheming, but can be improved dramatically by building up a streak.
 For accessibility purposes, enable `UseLegacyProspectorHunt` in the config settings to replace this auditory minigame with a visual minigame of "follow-the-purple-arrow", exactly like the Scavenger Hunt.

 You also gain the ability to hold a mod key (LeftShift by default) to highlight all forageable items currently on-screen, for your convenience.
 Moreover, you can optionally configure the tracking HUD arrows to not be active all the time, and instead appear only when holding that same mod key.

+Pointer colors:
+- **Orange:** Mining nodes and forage minerals
+- **Blue:** Ladders/shafts, panning spots
+- **Green:** Artifact spots
 </details>
 </font>